icco/coffee_shop/proposal.md

     Research of the history of word processors, UI Design, and the written word.

  5. Your Contribution

-    Consists of some (possibly small) variation on current solutions, a new synthesis or combination of solutions, an analytic criticism of some known solutions, a model to test some hypothesis about the solutions (software) or a mature description of open questions in the area
+    I will talk about why my contribution is needed and what my goal is.
+I will also bring in content from my talks with people around town and talk about technical desisions.

  6. Evaluation of contribution

-    Where I explain how my work has meaning in some context.
-Should show some improvement over current solutions.
+    Where I explain how my work has meaning and how it improves upon previous solutions.

  7. Conclusion, and Bibliography.